Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Walking path along Long Reef golf course

-The trail slowly descends from the top of the headland to the beach, with the Long Reef golf course on the right and the ocean and beach on the left.
+The trail gradually descends from the headland to the beach, with the Long Reef Golf Course on your right and the ocean and beach on your left.

 Long Reef Beach